Treadder/Homebrew_Neural_Net/README.txt

                     record that is very good.The Structure of a Node is as follows:

                         Node{
-                            Function -----------The function that the Node contains, and will run X through.
-                            ChildNodes ---------The Branches connecting us to Nodes following our Node.
-                            ParentNodes --------The Branches connecting us to Nodes preceding our Node.
+                            nodeFunction -----------The function that the Node contains, and will run X through. childNodes ---------The Branches connecting us to Nodes following our Node. parentNodes --------The Branches connecting us to Nodes preceding our Node.
                             }

                 Branch: